• Skip to primary navigation

 Among our favorite spots:

-- The rolling hills of the Pays d’Auge which are known for their apple trees and cider mills,
+• The rolling hills of Pays d’Auge, famous for their apple trees and cider mills,

 Moreover, in the heart of this countryside, Normandy is home to beautiful gardens, such as Claude Monet’s gardens in Giverny and the gardens of the Château de Vauville.